 Censorship and controversy

-Many of Bauer's cartoons were fiercely critical of apartheid and government censorship.
-In June 1986, large sections of The Weekly Mail were censored, with Bauer's cartoons even completely blanked out.
-The Botha administration defended these actions as being part of emergency regulations.
-When the restrictions were loosened again Bauer didn't let himself be silenced.
+In June 1986, large sections of The Weekly Mail were censored, with Bauer's cartoons completely blanked out.
+The P.W.
+Botha administration defended these actions as being part of emergency regulations.
+When the restrictions were loosened again, Bauer didn't let himself be silenced.
 In August 1987, he drew a cartoon about Tony Heard, editor of Cape Times, who was forced to resign under government pressure.
 He drew The Cape Times' managing editor Gordon Mulholland, mowing down free press with use of a scythe.
 This time Bauer's paper took the precaution to censor the cartoon beforehand.
 They removed the original caption "I love the smell of blood in the morning: In memoriam Tony Heard" and replaced it with the less offensive line: "Cape Times: the sickle is mightier than the pen."

 On 12 September 1987, to commemorate the 10th anniversary of anti-apartheid activist Steve Biko's death in a police cell, Bauer drew a gruesome portrait of Biko's corpse, head smashed in by police clubs.
-The image shocked many readers, but to Bauer Biko's murder itself was far more shocking.
-In August 1988, Bauer drew another controversial cartoon which depicted Minister of Defense Magnus Malan as a military tank who accuses opponents of government censorship of being "the vanguard of those forces that are intent on wrecking the present dispensation and its renewal."
-It led to an official government ban on The Weekly Mail.
+The image shocked many readers, but to Bauer the murder itself was far more shocking.
+In August 1988, Bauer depicted Minister of Defense Magnus Malan as a military tank accusing opponents of government censorship of being "the vanguard of those forces that are intent on wrecking the present dispensation and its renewal."
+The government instantly banned The Weekly Mail again.

 Recognition

 Bauer's work has been included in a number of collections of South African cartoons and can be found in the National Gallery.
 He produced a book showcasing his best works from 1985 to 1987, called 'SA Flambé and other Recipes for Disaster'.
 The copy for this book was written by Bauer's wife, Susan de Villiers.
 In May 1991, the first exposition of Derek Bauer's work was held at Heritage Square.
-Several others followed.
+Several others followed, including a posthumous exhibition held at the Iziko South African National Gallery between 22 September 2017 and 30 April 2018.

 Death, legacy and influence

 In December 2001, Derek Bauer died in a car accident.
 He was only 45 or 46 years old.
-Derek Bauer's work was an influence on Zapiro.
+His work was an influence on Russ Cook, Chip Snaddon and Zapiro.

 Klaas and Kees from Lambiek, by Derek Bauer